kriscao/kriscao.github.io/_posts/2021-02-26-constituency-substitution-test-inside-outside.markdown

 ### Footnotes:

 [^1]: Whether 'the' is a constituent is a thorny issue.
 Another definition of a constituent is (roughly) something that can refer; under this definition, 'the' is not a constituent.

+[^span]: Do all constituents have to be continuous spans of text?
+Some linguists allow the possibility of discontinuous constituents, and indeed there are [efficient parsing algorithms](https://www.aclweb.org/anthology/2020.emnlp-main.219/) for certain formalisms.

 [^2]: There are also other tests for constituency, but in this post we will focus on the substitution test.